For publicity inquiries: sarah.miniaci at smithpublicity dot com

 Karen Hugg lives in Seattle where she writes literary mysteries and thrillers inspired by plants.
-Her work has appeared in the Rooted anthology, Minerva Rising, and Mothers Always Write.
-Her novel The Forgetting Flower is the first in her Botanique Noire trilogy from Magnolia Press.
+Her work has appeared in the Crime Reads, Thrive Global, and the Rooted anthology.
+Her novel The Forgetting Flower is the first in her Botanique Noire trilogy from Woodhall Press.
 To say hello, visit http://www.karenhugg.com.

-Karen Hugg writes literary mysteries and thrillers inspired by plants.
+Karen Hugg is the author of The Forgetting Flower and Song of the Tree Hollow.
+She writes literary mysteries and thrillers inspired by plants.
 Her stories are set in worlds where plants, real or imagined, affect people in strange new ways.
 Born and raised in Chicago, she moved to Seattle and worked as an editor before becoming an ornamental horticulturalist and master pruner.
-She earned her MFA from Goddard College and has been published in the Rooted anthology and other publications.
+She earned her MFA from Goddard College and has been published in the Crime Reads, Thrive Global, the Rooted anthology, and other outlets.
 When not writing, she digs in the dirt.
 When not digging in the dirt, she hangs out with her husband, three children, and four pets.
-When not doing any of those things, she sits outside and stares at the sky.
 For more information, visit http://www.karenhugg.com.

 The Forgetting Flower, 30 Word Blurb